Crystal Basin Recreation Area

 A sparkling jewel in the Sierras, Crystal Basin Reservoir provides outdoor recreation as well as clean, affordable energy

-Since 1957, in partnership with the U.S. Forest Service, we’ve worked to make Crystal Basin a spectacular destination in the Sierra Nevada foothills.
+Since 1957, in partnership with the U.S. Forest Service, we’ve worked to make Crystal Basin a spectacular destination in the Sierra Nevada mountains.
 It’s not only home to our Upper American River hydroelectric system, but is also open to the public for enjoyment of outdoor recreation.

 Looking at the sparkling beauty, it’s easy to forget that the area annually produces enough clean, affordable energy to power about 180,000 Sacramento homes.
 Crystal Basin proves it’s possible to create clean, affordable energy and protect our wild spaces for future generations.